jsyk/x65/doc/ioregs-nora.md

                                                     from 8-bit (6502) code.
                                                     (For 16-bit code (65816) using 24-bit native linear addressing the RAMBMASK is irrelevant.)

-    $9F51           SYSRESET                        System reset trigger.
+    $9F51           SYSCTRL                         System control / reset trigger.
-                                        [7] bit UNLOCK: to prevent unintended system resets, the SYSRESET must be first unlocked by writing 0x80 into the register.
+                                        [7] bit UNLOCK: to prevent unintended system resets, the SYSCTRL must be first unlocked by writing 0x80 into the register.
                                         [6] unused
                                         [5] unused
-                                        [4] bit NORARESET: writing 1 (after UNLOCKing) will trigger NORA reset - bitstream reloading.
+                                        [4] unused
-                                        [3] bit AURARESET: writing 1 (after UNLOCKing) will trigger reset of AURA with bitstream reload.
+                                        [3] bit ABRT02: writing 1 (after UNLOCKing) will enable ABORTing of 65C02-only opcodes
+                                            encountered during the Emulation mode of the 65816 processor.
+                                            Software can emulate the behaviour of the 65C02 instructions in the ABORT handler.
-                                        [2] bit VERARESET: writing 1 (after UNLOCKing) will trigger reset of VERA with bitstream reload.
+                                        [2] bit NORARESET: writing 1 (after UNLOCKing) will trigger NORA reset - bitstream reloading.
-                                        [1] bit ETHRESET: writing 1 (after UNLOCKing) will trigger reset of the Ethernet controller (Wiznet).
+                                        [1] bit CPUSTOP: writing 1 (after UNLOCKing) will stop the CPU.
                                         [0] bit CPURESET: writing 1 (after UNLOCKing) will trigger CPU reset sequence.
                                             Note: ROMBANK or any other registers are not affected!

 The next three registers control the *SPI-Master* periphery in NORA.
 The SPI-Master can access NORA's UNIFIED ROM (really the SPI-Flash primarilly for NORA bitstream), and the SPI bus on UEXT port: